blinklet/circuitpython-projects/README.md

 The *pixels.show* function is most useful if you set value of the auto_write parameter to False when you create the *pixels* object.
 In that case, the board will let you change the value of multiple NeoPixels but will not change the NeoPixels until you run the *pixels.show()* function.

 You can decide for yourself if you want all the pixels to update every time you change any pixel value, or if you want to trigger an update separately with the show function by choosing whether the value of the *pixels* object's *auto_write* parameter is *True* or *False*.
+Note that the default value for *auto_write* is *True*.

 After executing the statements shown above, each of the Bluefruit board's ten Neopixels can be addressed by the *pixels* list index.